xaravind/devops-notes-25/Docker_notes.md

 ##  Containerization

 **Containers** are lightweight, standalone environments sharing the host OS kernel.
 They run faster and consume fewer resources than VMs.

+**Containerization** is a lightweight alternative to virtualization that allows applications to run in isolated environments called **containers**.
+Unlike Virtual Machines, containers do not require a full operating system.
+Instead, they share the **host system’s OS kernel**, which makes them significantly faster and more efficient.

+A **container** packages everything needed to run an application — including the code, runtime, libraries, and configuration — into a single, portable unit.
+This ensures that the application behaves consistently across development, testing, and production environments.

 ###  Advantages: